scipopt/gcg/doc/resources/users/features/visu-suite.md

 lying in the GCG root directory.

 ### Generation
-In order to generate a **test set report _without_ testing**, you have to call the script directly.
+In order to generate a **test set report _without_ testing**, you can call the visualization target.
 This can be done using

     make visu SCRIPTSETTINGS=settings.scset